marthaberner/simple-ui-router-tutorial/README.md

 going to implement it without all the noise of a complex app so that you get a clear look at how it works.
 But first, let's take a minute to explore _why_ you might choose `UI Router` over `ngRoute`.

-#### What is UI-Router?

-AngularUI Router is a routing framework for AngularJS.
-It provides a different approach than `ngRoute` in that it changes your application views based on the M`state` of the application and not just the route URL.
-The Angular ngRoute module is organized around __URL routes__, while UI-Router is organized around __state__, which may optionally have routes, as well as other behavior, attached.
-Ok, but who cares, right?

-Well, as an application gets more complex, you might want to nest some of your views, and it turns out UI-Router does this in a much simpler and more powerful way than ngRoute.
-UI-Router has become the sort of "go to" router for Angular devs.

-But don't take my word for it, try it out for yourself!

 #### Getting Wired Up